sankar-ayudham/product-admin-dashboard/README.md

 ### Solution

-I implemented a local persistence layer using localStorage.
+I implemented a local persistence layer using `localStorage`.

 The application: